DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/3 Methods/itemOption(id_options).md

 ---
 ---
 ##### shortDescription
-Updates the values of several item options.
+Updates the values of several item properties.

 ##### param(id): String
 An item's **name** or path without spaces if the item is in a group or a tab.